Mayor: United Kingdom

 In medieval Wales, the Laws of Hywel Dda codified the mayor (Latin: maior; Welsh: maer) as a position at the royal courts charged with administering the serfs of the king's lands.
 To maintain its dependence on and loyalty to the Crown, the position was forbidden to the leaders of the clan groups.
 A separate mayor, known as the "cow dung mayor" (maer biswail), was charged with overseeing the royal cattle.
 There were similar offices at the Scottish and Irish courts.

 The office of mayor in most modern English and Welsh boroughs and towns did not in the 20th century entail any important administrative duties and was generally regarded as an honor conferred for local distinction, long service on the council, or for past services.
-The mayor was expected to devote much of his (or her) time to civic, ceremonial, and representational functions, and to preside over meetings for the advancement of the public welfare.
+The mayor was expected to devote much of their time to civic, ceremonial, and representational functions, and to preside over meetings for the advancement of the public welfare.
 The administrative duties of mayors were to act as returning officer at parliamentary elections and to chair the meetings of the council.

 The mayor of a town council is officially known as "town mayor" (although in popular parlance, the word town is often dropped).
-The person is known as "mayor" regardless of gender; the partner of a mayor is sometimes known as the "mayoress".
+The person is known as "mayor" regardless of gender; the wife of a male mayor is traditionally known as the "mayoress".
 Since the 1974 local government reforms, mayors are also appointed to English local government districts which have borough status.
 This results in mayors of districts which include towns which also have separate mayors.
 In districts which do not have borough status, the role of civic leader is taken by the chairman of the council, who undertakes exactly the same functions as a mayor of a district with borough status.

-Some cities in England have a Lord mayor.
+Many major cities in the United Kingdom and throughout the Commonwealth have a lord mayor, a special recognition bestowed by the sovereign.
+Although the position is often ceremonial, with executive responsibilities under the control of an elected mayor, lord mayors in several Commonwealth cities including Belfast, Cardiff, Brisbane, and Dublin hold both ceremonial and executive duties.
+Some lord mayors, including the Lord Mayor of Sydney (Australia), are elected.

 In Scotland the post holders are known as convenors, provosts, or lord provosts depending on the local authority.